Generalized Core Inverse in a proper $*$-ring: Central weak core inverse

 \section{Central weak core inverse}

-In this section we introduce a central weak core inverse in a proper $*$-ring $\R$.
-Several characterizations of it and its relation to the generalized inverses previously introduced are presented.
-This section begins with the following definition.
+In this section, we introduce a central weak core inverse in a proper $*$-ring $\R$.
+Several characterizations of this inverse and its relation to the generalized inverses previously introduced are presented.
+This section begins with the following definitions.

 \begin{definition} Let $a\in\R$.
 An element $x\in\R$ satisfying